 Items recommended as NOT APPROPRIATE for a Mariners' Routeing Guide are those which either do not contribute to the enhancement of safety of navigation, or those which by their inclusion may actually reduce safety by obscuring presentation of essential information or by enticing the mariner to use the MRG as a nautical chart.
-In addition, information subject to frequent change should be avoided, being left to appear in the appropriate standard nautical document which is maintained by regular Notices to Mariners.
+In addition, information subject to frequent change should be avoided, being left to appear in the appropriate nautical document that is regularly updated and maintained.